lepirescomp/javaSpringWithThymeleaf/README.md

 Contains:
 - Persistence layer with MyBatis as ORM;
-- Autehntication using Spring Security;
+- Authentication using Spring Security;
 - Signup/Login/Logout screens;
 - Functionality of uploading large files; View, Download and Delete them;
 - Functionality of add, edit and delete Notes;